The Commander

 For example, if you search for "pan", among other things, pans are actually listed here:

-However, the category "Cookware", which may be of interest, is now also displayed for the pans.
-If you now want to display all cookware elements available there, call Reveal in category and pots, spoons, etc. will also be displayed.
+The "Cookware" category, which may be of interest, is now also displayed for the pans.
+If you would now like to display all the cookware elements available there, call up Reveal in Category and pots, spoons etc. will also be displayed.

 Reveal in new Asset Browser

-The command works similarly to the Reveal in category command just described, except that the object in question is displayed in a newly opening Asset Browser along with the category tree, which also lists the thematically related kitchen categories next to it, such as "Glassware".
-The Asset Browser gives you a little more overview - and more ways to manage assets.
+The command works in a similar way to the Reveal in Category command just described, except that the object in question is displayed in a newly opened Asset Browser, including the category tree, which also lists the adjacent, related kitchen categories such as "Glassware".
+In the Asset Browser, you have a slightly better overview - and more options for managing assets.

 Show details

-Just like the Asset Browser, the Commander has a details pane that works in approximately the same way.
-Details can therefore be found described there in the details section.
+Just like the Asset Browser, the Commander also has a details area that works in almost exactly the same way.
+Details can therefore be found there in the Details area.

-For the Commander tabs Object, Tool and Other only a reduced info area is shown here, namely the tabs Info and Keywords, because the other functionalities do not make sense here.
-Primarily, the Commander detail area is used for assigning keywords to improve the search results for the above-mentioned elements of the 3 tabs (e.g., by using keywords to divide elements into groups that are suitable for you).
+For the Commander tabs "Object", "Tool" and "Other", only a reduced info area is displayed here, namely the tabs "Info" and "Keywords", as the other functionalities do not make sense here.
+The Commander details area is primarily used to assign keywords in order to improve the search results for the above-mentioned elements of the 3 tabs (e.g. by using keywords to divide elements into groups that are suitable for you).

 Example: You often start new scenes with three objects: a cube, a sphere, a ring.
-You could now assign the keyword "start1" to each of these 3 objects, for example.
-As soon as you then type "start1" in the Commander, exactly these 3 objects - and no other - will be shown to you (yes, of course this also works with a start file new.c4, but you can create as many different object collections as you like with the described method).
+You could now assign the keyword "start1" to each of these 3 objects.
+As soon as you type "start1" in the Commander, exactly these 3 objects - and no other - will be displayed (yes, of course this also works with a start file new.c4, but you can create as many different object collections as you like with the method described).
 Then select these objects and call Load to load them all into the Object Manager.

 Show Help